 Tinnitus, muscle spasm, tremors, myoclonic jerks, numbness, paresthesia, urinary retention, and retarded ejaculation have been reported.

 Hematologic disorders including anemia, leukopenia, agranulocytosis, and thrombocytopenia have been reported.

-The following are spontaneously reported adverse events temporally associated with use of Tranylcypromine Sulfate.
-No clear relationship between Tranylcypromine Sulfate and these events has been established.
+Post-Introduction Reports: The following are spontaneously reported adverse events temporally associated with use of Tranylcypromine sulfate tablets.
+No clear relationship between Tranylcypromine sulfate tablets and these events has been established.
 Localized scleroderma, flare-up of cystic acne, ataxia, confusion, disorientation, memory loss, urinary frequency, urinary incontinence, urticaria, fissuring in corner of mouth, akinesia.

 Tranylcypromine Dosage and Administration

 Dosage should be adjusted to the requirements of the individual patient.
 Improvement should be seen within 48 hours to 3 weeks after starting therapy.

 The usual effective dosage is 30 mg per day, usually given in divided doses.
 If there are no signs of improvement after a reasonable period (up to 2 weeks), then the dosage may be increased in 10 mg per day increments at intervals of 1 to 3 weeks; the dosage range may be extended to a maximum of 60 mg per day from the usual 30 mg per day.

 Symptoms: The characteristic symptoms that may be caused by overdosage are usually those described above.